 Remove distractions for your teen driver and limit the number of kids allowed to ride along.
 While it’s a good idea to have a cell phone along for emergencies encourage your teen driver to turn it off (completely) while driving.

 Offer to drive and enjoy a night with your teen and their friends.
-There are a number of haunted walking group tours in Vancouver that can be really fun, check them out here.
+There are a number of spooky Halloween Activities in Vancouver that can be really fun, check them out here.

 At Murphy Battista LLP, teen drinking and parties, as well as parental liability have been widely discussed, you can refer to our teen drinking resources here.